MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/azure-benefits.md

 :::image type="content" source="media/azure-benefits/manage-benefits-2.gif" alt-text="Screenshot of Azure Benefits for VMs":::

-### Manage access to Azure Benefits for your VMs - PowerShell
+### Manage access to Azure Benefits for your VMs - Azure PowerShell

 - To turn on benefits for selected VMs, run the following command on your Azure Stack HCI cluster: